mikemaccana/outdated-browser-rework/README.md

  - __browserSupport__:Object - A matrix of browsers and their major versions - see above for demo.
 Anything less will be unsupported. `false` means all versions are unsupported.
  - __requiredCssProperty__:String - A CSS property that must be supported.
+ - __messages__:Object - Customize upgrade messages for your purposes
  - __requireChromeOnAndroid__:Boolean - Ask Android users to install Chrome.

 ## SCSS